algorandfoundation/nft_voting_tool/src/algorand/README.md

 This project makes use of Python to build Algorand smart contracts.
 The following tools are in use:

-- [Poetry](https://python-poetry.org/): Python packaging and dependency management.- [Black](https://github.com/psf/black): A Python code formatter.
+- [Poetry](https://python-poetry.org/): Python packaging and dependency management.
+- [Black](https://github.com/psf/black): A Python code formatter.
 - [Ruff](https://github.com/charliermarsh/ruff): An extremely fast Python linter.
 - [mypy](https://mypy-lang.org/): Static type checker.

 It has also been configured to have a productive dev experience out of the box in VS Code, see the [.vscode](./.vscode) folder.